-Mini Red Velvet Cupcakes are a bite-sized version of my favorite recipe.
-Perfect for a holiday buffet.
+Mini Red Velvet Cupcakes are a bite-sized version of my favorite red velvet cake recipe.
+The perfect cupcake recipe to make for a festive holiday dessert.

 Welcome to Day 1 of Christmas Week.
 This annual event was started in 2012, and is hosted by Kim of Cravings of a Lunatic.
-This year we have over 35 bloggers sharing festive sweet recipes for the event.
-Plus we all chipped in for a huge Amazon Gift Card Giveaway so be sure to scroll to the bottom enter!Open to those in the US and Canada.
+This year, we have over 35 bloggers sharing festive sweet recipes for the event.
 Almost any dessert can become a Christmas themed sweet.
-I found some candy coated chocolate balls in holiday colors and used those to top the cream cheese frosted red velvet cupcakes.
+I found some candy coated chocolate balls in holiday colors and used those to top the cream cheese frosted mini red velvet cupcakes.
 These gems were baked in white paper liners, but I pulled out some Christmas liners and dropped the baked cupcakes into the fresh packaging.
 With little effort, the cupcakes became more festive!

 A Tried and True Red Velvet Recipe

 This is the one and only red velvet cake recipe I’ve ever made.
 A knowledgeable foodie friend passed along her recipe and I couldn’t find an iota of fault with it.
-The cupcakes are made with buttermilk, which results in a perfect, tender crumb.
+The mini red velvet cupcakes are made with buttermilk, which results in a perfect, tender crumb.
 The cream cheese icing pipes like a dream, and that rarely happens around here!
 No bakery can rival these cupcakes, so go ahead and whip up a batch for your family or friends.
+My daughter is crazy for anything red velvet and she was thrilled with this scaled down cupcake.
+If you’re like Katie and love all red velvet treats, check out this comprehensive red velvet recipe roundup!

 The Christmas Week Participants and Recipes: